Donate

 Whitney put her project engineering skills to use, studying three months for the GMAT then creating a spreadsheet of her top 20 schools with variables including salary, costs, etc. After she narrowed her list down to three, she chose Duke because she liked what she heard from other people who had completed Duke’s EMBA program.

-“Duke has exceeded my expectations,” Whitney says.
-In addition to “lifelong friends and top-notch professors,” she believes the Duke EMBA will increase her value in her job.
-Adding finance, strategy, and business knowledge – “things I rarely used as an engineer but now have in my toolbox” – Whitney says, “Without this new knowledge, I don’t know if I would be the right fit for my role at Koura.”
+“Duke exceeded my expectations,” Whitney says.
+In addition to “lifelong friends and top-notch professors,” she believes Duke’s EMBA has increased the value she brings to her job.
+Adding finance, strategy, and business knowledge – “things I rarely used as an engineer but now have in my toolbox” – Whitney says, “Without this new knowledge, I don’t know if I would be the right fit for my role at Orbia.”

 As Whitney reflects on her career journey so far, she credits the Choctaw Nation for helping prepare her for success.
 “They are big on supporting members in any way they can,” she says.
 When she encourages others to “be passionate in everything you try, always give it 100%, and don’t ever stop chasing your dreams,” she could be channeling her ancestors.
 She also wants to pass down her Choctaw traditions to her children.
 “Bringing my kids up to be aware of their heritage and be part of this incredible tribe matters to me – it is part of who they are.”